compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 -b, --base_path.
 Base path for the output from the preprocessing algorithm

--p, --preproc.
+-P, --preproc.
 Algorithm used for preprocessing.
 One of 'CellRangerV2', 'CellRangerV3', 'BUStools', 'STARSolo', 'SEQC', 'Optimus'"

 -s, --sample.
 Name of the sample.
 This will be prepended to the cell barcodes.